 In July 1945 the Wing Headquarters was located at Chittagong, and in November it was later moved to St Thomas Mount.
 Following the Japanese surrender in August 1945, 901 Wing disbanded in December of that year.

 On 1st April 2006 some 61 years later, No 901 Wing was re-formed as an Expeditionary Air Wing with three flights, replacing an RAF deployed operating base in the Middle East.
-901 EAW ‘B’ Flight was reformed in 2013 as 906 Expeditionary Air Wing, reflecting the increasing importance of strategic air mobility in the Middle East theatre.
+The three flights were located at three separate Middle Eastern bases; 901 EAW ‘B’ Flight was reformed in 2013 as , reflecting the increasing importance of strategic air mobility in the Middle East Theatre, ‘C’ Flight disbanded in March 2015 leaving ‘A’ Flight as a single entity until the end of April 2015 whereupon it became known as merely 901 EAW.